 5. Homespun Memorabilia

 There’s fun shopping and gallery hopping to be had downtown, and two pleasantly low-tech museums document area history.
 One of them, the Paso Robles Pioneer Museum, is a granny’s-attic assemblage of homespun memorabilia.
 It might be no surprise to find a spinning wheel or a century-old Maxwell automobile among the exhibits, but it’s a hoot to stumble upon oddities like the Maytag washer with a butter-making attachment.
 Who knew?
-The other museum worth a peek, inside the resolute redbrick Carnegie Historic Library, completed in 1908 in Downtown City Park, documents daily life with artifacts that include a “sawbones” kit that looks more like a carpenter’s toolbox than a surgical equipment.
+The other museum worth a peek, inside the resolute redbrick Carnegie Historic Library, completed in 1908 in Downtown City Park, documents daily life with artifacts that include a “sawbones” kit whose contents seem more like carpenter’s tools than surgical equipment.

 6. Dining and Lodging Options

 Many of Paso’s best restaurants do business on or near the streets bordering Downtown City Park.
 A few wineries, among them Niner Wine Estates (lunch only, Thursday–Sunday), have restaurants worth considering.
 See the Paso Robles Restaurants Cheat Sheet for suggestions in all price ranges.

 Lodging options range from bed-and-breakfast inns and mom-and-pop motels to chain properties and a few luxury hotels.
 To wake up amid the vineyards, considering booking a room at a winery with an on-site inn.
 These include SummerWood, an outstanding choice that books up quickly between late spring and mid-fall.
 See the Paso Robles Lodgings Cheat Sheet for suggestions in all price ranges.